Skip to main content

 "My IT department won't approve it"

-Taskade offers enterprise plans with SSO, SOC 2 compliance, custom data residency, and admin controls.
+Taskade offers enterprise plans with SSO, SOC 2 aligned practices, custom data residency, and admin controls.
 The 7-tier role-based access control (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer) provides granular permissions that enterprise IT teams expect.

 "I've tried no-code tools and they were frustrating"